recordingpreservation/nrpf-website/_team/jesse-johnston.md

 sort_name: johnston
 ---

-Jesse A. Johnston, Ph.D., is Secretary of the Board of Directors and serves as the NRPF's Executive Director.

-As the Executive Director, Johnston is responsible for managing the NRPF programs and day-to-day operations.
+Jesse A. Johnston, Ph.D., is Associate Director of the NRPF.
+Johnston is responsible for managing the NRPF programs and day-to-day operations.